DuyTrieu1999/CellSociety_CompSci308/doc/DESIGN_PLAN.md

 ##Introduction:

-* Problem: how to simulate these real world scenarios(the above chosen systems) and observe how they interact with each other over a long period of time based on the specific features that affect each entity.
+* Problem: Simulating real world scenarios and observing how cells interact with each other over a long period of time when given a certain set of features and parameters.

-* Design goals: Model a general cell that any real world scenario can extend from.
+* Design goals: Model a general cellular automata system that any real world scenario can extend from.
-This cell abstraction contains enough generic features(class fields) and cell actions(class methods) possible.
+This cell abstraction will contain enough generic features(class fields) and cell actions(class methods) possible.
 Model a generic grid that can create any number of grids required for the specific real world scenario being modeled.

-* Primary architecture: The architecture of our project would consist of a Cell.java class that serves as a super class for different simulations of CAs we want to make.
+* Primary architecture: The architecture of our project will consist of a Cell class that serves as a super class for the different CA simulations we want to make as well as a Grid class.
-The Grid.java class would be closed for internal modification and to update the Cells.
+The Grid class would be closed for internal modification, since it simply holds cells that update each other.

 ##Overview: